Tony Dorsett: College career

-At the University of Pittsburgh, Dorsett became the first freshman in 29 years to be named All-American (Doc Blanchard of Army was the previous one in 1944).
-He finished second in the nation in rushing with 1,586 yards in 11 games and led the Pittsburgh Panthers to its first winning season in 10 years.
+The NCAA had granted freshmen permission to play varsity football in 1972, and in 1973 at the University of Pittsburgh, Dorsett became the first freshman in 29 years to be named All-American.
+Doc Blanchard of Army was the previous one in 1944, the freshmen restriction having been temporarily suspended during World War II.
+Dorsett finished second in the nation in rushing with 1,586 yards in 11 games and led the Pittsburgh Panthers to its first winning season in 10 years.
 He was Pittsburgh's first All-American selection since the 1963 season, when both Paul Martha and Ernie Borghetti were named to the first team.
 His 1,586 rushing yards at the time was the most ever recorded by a freshman, breaking the record set by New Mexico State's Ron "Po" James record in 1968.
 James, like Dorsett, hailed from Beaver County, Pennsylvania, specifically New Brighton.
 Although Dorsett was known as Anthony, the school's athletic department convinced him to go by Tony, to use the marketable initials TD as in touchdown.

 At the beginning of Dorsett's freshman year at Pitt, his son Anthony Dorsett was born on September 14, 1973.
 Later in the 1973 season, Dorsett faced some criticism when it became known that his son was born out of wedlock, with some observers contending that he should drop out of school and marry his son's mother and financially support his family.
 Dorsett believed that the best way to care for his son was to continue to pursue his football career, a tactic that succeeded due to his successful professional career.